NFL Week 13 takeaways: Ravens move closer to playoffs

 Arizona Cardinals 20, Green Bay Packers 17

 The Cardinals' shot at the No. 1 overall NFL draft pick took a hit Sunday.
 As Arizona improved to 3-9, quarterback Josh Rosen's resolve was on display yet again.
-He showed that bad plays don't bother him after he shook off a near-interception to throw a game-saving, 32-yard pass to Larry Fitzgerald on third down, which eventually led to the game-winning field goal by Zane Gonzalez.
+He showed bad plays don't bother him after he shook off a near-interception to throw a game-saving, 32-yard pass to Larry Fitzgerald on third down, which eventually led to the winning field goal by Zane Gonzalez.
 They get another team looking for a high pick in the Lions next Sunday. -- Josh Weinfuss

-If ever there was a layup for the Packers, it was Sunday's game at home against the two-win Cardinals.
+The Packers' shocking loss to the two-win Cardinals on Sunday night was so bad it served as the final straw to Mike McCarthy's coaching tenure.
+Not long after, McCarthy was fired with four games to go.
 "This was a game that we have won in the past, expected to win," Aaron Rodgers said.
 "Teams that want any shot of having some postseason success have got to win these games.
 Dome team, [34] degrees, snow, wind -- it's playing right into our hands, and we just came out flat."
-The loss, when they were a two-touchdown favorite, all but wiped out any chance for the playoffs and could lead to another offseason of change in Green Bay. -- Rob Demovsky
+The loss, when they were a two-touchdown favorite, all but wiped out any chance for the playoffs and led to another offseason of change in Green Bay. -- Rob Demovsky

 New York Giants 30, Chicago Bears 27

 After blowing a 16-point lead last week to the Eagles, the Giants (4-8) allowed a 10-point edge to disappear in the final two minutes of regulation against the Bears.
-They finally escaped with an OT win and avoided being officially eliminated from playoff contention for at least another week (they have Washington next week).
+They escaped with an OT win and avoided being officially eliminated from playoff contention for at least another week (they have Washington next week).
 Coach Pat Shurmur wants "tough, resilient people."
 That's why he believes this team is growing with a new culture and learning how to win. -- Jordan Raanan

 Giants' stars shine in crazy OT win